Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: Schr o dinger Wave Equation in the Range Control Neighborhood. Domain of Dependence. Uniqueness of the Solutions.

-It is worth noting that typically in the literature the energy integrals $E(\hat{T})$ are defined on bases of truncated cones, and here we define them on their lateral surfaces $\hat{S}$, and these surfaces tend to bases of cones with $\hat{\delta}\to 1$.
-That's due to possible singularities at the vertices of these cones and a challenge to establish the energy estimate which comes with it.
+Notably, in the literature, the energy integrals $E(\hat{T})$ are typically defined on the bases $G^{\hat{\delta}}_{0}$ and $G^{\hat{\delta}}_{t}$ of a truncated cone for any $0 < t < \hat{T}$, and here we define them on their lateral surfaces $\hat{S}$ to overcome challenges arising from possible singularities of $\qm$ at the vertices of these cones.

-Note that according to the initial conditions \eqref{eqn:hyperbolic-equation:c} and \eqref{eqn:hyperbolic-equation:d}, we have
+Note that according to the initial conditions \eqref{eqn:hyperbolic-equation:b} and \eqref{eqn:hyperbolic-equation:c}, we have